timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Outcome :material-cursor-default-click:"

-        - While imperfect, I believe I did a good job maintaining position at the hips of my Jammers, accurately tracking points, signaling lead Jammer status accurately, and calling off jams precisely.
+        - While imperfect, I believe I did a good job maintaining position at the hips of my Jammers, accurately tracking points, signaling Lead Jammer status accurately, and calling off jams precisely.
         - Anecdotally, the track surface was highly abrasive concrete, causing many officials and athletes to grind toe stops down to their posts and, of course, requiring replacements.
         - I adapted to the track conditions by almost entirely using hockey stops and power slides, avoiding the use of toe stops as much as possible, and ensuring I would not experience an equipment failure during gameplay.